huwred/Snitz-Forums-2000-MVC/README.md

  # Lzma libs

-For some reason under Mono it install two Lzam dll files 'Lzma.dll and Lzma#.dll' when running on windows you should remove the 'Lzma.dll' from the www\bin folder.
-When running on Linux + Mono you should add both dll's to the www\bin folder
+For some reason under Mono it installed two Lzam dll files 'Lzma.dll' and 'Lzma#.dll'.
+When running on windows you should remove the 'Lzma.dll' from the www\bin folder.
+When running on Linux + Mono you should add both 'Lzma.dll' and 'Lzma#.dll' to the www\bin folder.

 # Web cong files

 In the solution route there are two web.config files, one for Microsoft SQL server and on for MySql.
 Just rename the one you require by removing the .mssql or .mysql extensions and copy it to the www folder.

 # Database connection

 In the www folder open the connectionstrings.config file in your prefered editor.
-There are examle connection strings for different database types, uncomment the two that relate to your database and remove the others.
+There are example connection strings for different database types, uncomment the two that relate to your database and remove the others.
 Add all the relevent connection details for your database.

 # Mail configuration